amesar/mlflow-examples/python/sklearn/README.md

 See [Export a python_function model as an Apache Spark UDF](https://mlflow.org/docs/latest/models.html#export-a-python-function-model-as-an-apache-spark-udf) documentation.

-We show how to invoke a UDF with both the DataFrame API and SQL.
+Demonstrates how to invoke a UDF with both the DataFrame API and SQL.

 Scroll right to see prediction column.

 ```
-pip install pyarrow>=1.0.0
+python predict.py \

-spark-submit --master local[2] spark_udf_predict.py \
+  --model-uri runs:/7e674524514846799310c41f10d6b99d/sklearn-model \
-  runs:/7e674524514846799310c41f10d6b99d/sklearn-model
+  --flavor spark_udf
 ```

 ```